Best Cashback Credit Cards in the UAE

 Best Credit Cards for AED 5,000 Monthly Salary

-At AED 5,000 monthly salary, no-fee cashback cards compete with one paid card offering higher category rates.
-The Mashreq Cashback and ADCB Talabat cards carry no annual fee, while the ADCB 365 charges AED 383 but delivers 6% on dining and 5% on groceries.
-The choice comes down to avoiding fees entirely or paying for higher category-specific cashback with a monthly cap of AED 1,000.
+At AED 5,000 monthly salary, no-fee cashback cards compete with one fee-charging card that offers higher category rates and a monthly cap.
+The Mashreq Cashback and ADCB Talabat cards charge no annual fee, while the ADCB 365 Cashback charges AED 383 but delivers higher cashback on dining, groceries, and utilities.
+The choice comes down to avoiding fees entirely or paying for access to stronger category-specific rates with an AED 1,000 monthly cap.

-If you dine out regularly and want cashback without an annual fee, this card delivers 5% on local dining and 1% on most other spending.
+If you dine out regularly and want to avoid annual fees, this card delivers 5% cashback on local dining with no monthly cap.
 One of the few cards at this salary level that includes up to 4 free movie tickets monthly and an Entertainer subscription at no cost.

 Also available as an Islamic/Sharia-compliant version (Mashreq Al Islami Cashback Islamic Credit Card).

-If you spend across dining, groceries, and utilities and can clear AED 5,000 in 45 days, this card offers 6% on dining, 5% on groceries, and 3% on utilities.
-The only card here with multi-category cashback above 5%, though the AED 383 annual fee and AED 1,000 monthly cap limit total returns.
+If you spend across dining, groceries, and utilities, this card offers 6% on dining, 5% on groceries, and 3% on utilities.
+The only card here with an AED 1,000 monthly cashback cap, which limits total returns for higher spenders.

 Also available as an Islamic/Sharia-compliant version (ADCB Islamic 365 Cashback Islamic Credit Card).

-If you order food delivery frequently and want no annual fee, this card returns 35% cashback on dining up to AED 350 monthly.
-Rare at this salary level to get double-digit dining cashback, 4 airport lounge visits yearly, and 2 free movie tickets monthly without paying a fee.
+If you order food delivery frequently, this card returns 35% cashback on dining up to AED 350 per month.
+Rare at this salary level to receive 4 complimentary airport lounge visits annually with no annual fee.

 Also available as an Islamic/Sharia-compliant version (ADCB Islamic talabat Islamic Credit Card).